 U.S. Army seeks to hire 10,000 new soldiers during national hiring event

-(CNN) - The United States Army is going online in an effort to recruit thousands of new soldiers.
+The United States Army is going online in an effort to recruit thousands of new soldiers.

 The military branch has started Army National Hiring Days, its first nationwide virtual hiring campaign.